When in Rome (1952 film): Plot

 Halligan is still debating what to do when police see them.
 He helps Brewster evade arrest by ducking through an ancient door into a cloister where monks are working in the garden.
-In this order, the men remain enclosed for life and never talk to anyone except a superior.
-They are atoning for their own sins and the sins of the world.
-Brewster finds himself drawn to the place during his brief visit: “Where I was, you could feel the hate in the air, but here...“ As they leave, the abbot writes a note apologizing for everyone staring at them, but the iron latch that opened so easily for them has been corroded shut for 100 years.
+In this religious order, the men remain enclosed for life and never talk to anyone except a superior.
+They are atoning for their sins and the sins of the world.
+Brewster finds himself drawn to the place during his brief visit: "Where I was, you could feel the hate in the air, but here..."
+As they leave, the abbot writes a note apologizing for everyone staring at them, but the iron latch that opened so easily for them has been corroded shut for 100 years.

 Halligan and Brewster head to the train station while the streets fill with police.
-Once there, they become separated, and the Commissario finds Halligan.
-When he insists that Brewster is on a pilgrimage, the Commissario goes to the last stop, St. Peters, where they take him into custody and send him off in a van.
-Halligan, miserable at having inadvertently betrayed his friend, is convinced that the man is reformed: Then the news comes that Brewster has somehow escaped, which leaves Halligan unsure of himself and his judgement.
+Once there, they become separated, and the commissario finds Halligan.
+When he insists that Brewster is on a pilgrimage, the commissario goes to St. Peters, where they take him into custody and send him off in a van.
+Halligan, miserable at having inadvertently betrayed his friend, is convinced that the man is reformed: Then the news comes that Brewster has escaped, which leaves Halligan unsure of himself and his judgment.

 Retracing his steps, Halligan returns to the monastery.
 To his surprise, Brewster is there, wearing monk’s robes.
 He asks the abbot: Did Brewster tell him his whole story?
 Is he a worthy penitent?
 The abbot nods.
-Brewster writes to Halligan: prison was all past and no future, and this place is all future and no past.
+Brewster writes to Halligan: Prison was all past and no future, and this place is all future and no past.
 He asks when the next Holy Year will be.
-Halligan answers: in 25 years, and promises to visit then.
+Halligan answers that it will be in 25 years, and he promises to visit then.
 A bell sounds, and they shake hands.
 Brewster steps back into the cloister and bolts the gate.
 Father Halligan strides down the hill to join the throngs walking toward the heart of the city.